etiennedi/vscode-test-view/README.md

     - [ ] optional support for split view would be nice
 - there is no aweseome gif showcasing the extension
     - [ ] add an awesome gif ;)
+- code file and test file must be in the same folder
+    - [ ] not sure yet, probably needs a config for src and test folder and files must then have the same path.
+Open for ideas.